ycexiao/scikit-package/news/pc-death-migrate-rst.rst

 **Added:**

 * Add instruction on how to avoid pre-commit auto-fix stash problem in the FAQ section.
-* Add instruction on how to migrate .md to .rst file using a tool from Level 4 to 5 migration.
+* Add instruction on how to migrate .md to .rst file using a tool during Level 4 to 5 migration.

 **Changed:**